PaperMC/docs/docs/velocity/dev/how-to/plugin-messaging.md

 # Plugin Messaging

-First introduced in [2012](https://web.archive.org/web/20220711204310/https://dinnerbone.com/blog/2012/01/13/minecraft-plugin-channels-messaging/), Plugin messaging is a way for Paper plugins to communicate with clients.
+First introduced in [2012](https://web.archive.org/web/20220711204310/https://dinnerbone.com/blog/2012/01/13/minecraft-plugin-channels-messaging/), Plugin messaging is a way for Velocity plugins to communicate with clients and backend servers.

 ## Compatibility with BungeeCord

-When your servers are behind a proxy, it will allow your Paper plugins to communicate with the proxy server.
+When your servers are behind a proxy, it will allow your Bukkit plugins to communicate with the proxy server.
 By default, your Velocity server will respond to the `bungeecord:main` channel unless you have disabled `bungee-plugin-message-channel` in the Velocity configuration.
 Let's take a look at how plugin messaging works, and more importantly, how your Velocity server is already prepared to handle it.